On infinitely generated homology of Torelli groups: Systems of linearly independent homology classes

 \begin{proof} The group~$\I_2$ is generated by Dehn twists about separating curves.
-For each separating curve $\delta$ on~$S_2$, there exists an involution $s\in\Mod(S_2)$ that acts on $H_1(S_2)$ as~$-1$ and takes~$\delta$ to itself.
-It follows that the action of~$\Z/2\Z=\widehat{\I}_2/\I_2$ on~$H_1(\I_2)$ is trivial.
-The Bestvina--Bux--Margalit classes are obtained from generators of~$H_1(\I_2)$ by applying inductively the injective homomorphisms~\eqref{eq_sequence}.
+For each separating curve $\delta$ on~$S_2$, there exists an involution $s\in\Mod(S_2)$ that acts on $\HH_1(S_2)$ as~$-1$ and takes~$\delta$ to itself.
+It follows that the action of~$\Z/2\Z=\widehat{\I}_2/\I_2$ on~$\HH_1(\I_2)$ is trivial.
 So the required assertion follows from Proposition~\ref{propos_equivariant}. \end{proof}

-\subsection{Systems of linearly independent classes in $H_{3g-5-n}(\I_g)$ for $1\le n\le g-3$.}
+\subsection{Systems of linearly independent classes in $\HH_{3g-5-n}(\I_g)$ for $1\le n\le g-3$.}

 We need the following generalization of the construction of abelian cycles.
-Suppose that~$K$ is a subgroup of a group~$G$, $\xi\in H_l(K)$ is a homology class, and $h_1,\ldots,h_k$ are pairwise commuting elements of~$G$ belonging to the centralizer of~$K$.
-Consider the homomorphism $\chi\colon \Z^k\times K\to G$ that is identical on~$K$ and sends the generator of the $i$th factor~$\Z$ to~$h_i$ for every~$i$.
+Suppose that~$K$ is a subgroup of a group~$G$.
+Let $h_1,\ldots,h_k$ be pairwise commuting elements of~$G$ belonging to the centralizer of~$K$ and $\xi\in \HH_l(K)$ be an arbitrary homology class.
+Consider the homomorphism $\chi\colon \Z^k\times K\to G$ that sends the generator of the $i$\textsuperscript{th} factor~$\Z$ to~$h_i$ for every~$i$ and is the identity on~$K$.
 We put

-where $\mu_k$ is the standard generator of the group $H_k(\Z^k)\cong \Z$.
+where $\mu_k$ is the standard generator of the group $\HH_k(\Z^k)\cong \Z$.